-- Heat all but 1 tsp of the vegetable oil in a dutch oven or a large, heavy-bottomed pot.
+- Heat all but 1 teaspoon of the vegetable oil in a Dutch oven or a large, heavy-bottomed pot.

 - Working in batches, if necessary, brown the TVP chunks in the dutch oven in a single layer, being careful not to crowd them.